cloning-tee-blockchains/cloning-tee-blockchains.github.io/case_studies.md

 #### Responsible Disclosure

 On July 10, 2024, we responsibly disclosed our findings to the Secret Network and suggested countermeasures to its developers.
-The Secret Network has acknowledged the reported vulnerability.
+On April 28, 2025, the Secret Network has acknowledged the reported vulnerability.
 They are currently working on implementing the mitigations based on our recommendations.
 Once the update is released, we will provide an update that includes the fixed version.

 ---